nelsonfigueroa/nelson.cloud/content/about.md

 ShowWordCount = false
 ShowToc = true
 TocOpen = true
+summary = "All about me, from my work experience to my interests and hobbies."
 +++

 I'm Nelson.
 I'm a Software Engineer with professional experience using technologies like Ruby on Rails, Kubernetes, and Amazon Web Services.
 I started this blog to share things I learn and to occasionally rant.